King Harold Godwinson Family Tree showing:

-King Harold II, known as Godwinson, was born around 1022 the second son of Earl Godwin of Wessex, the most powerful noble in England, and brother-in-law to King Edward the Confessor.
+King Harold II, known as Godwinson, was born around 1022 the second son of Earl Godwin of Wessex, the most powerful noble in England, and Gytha Thorkelsdottir.

 In 1052, the family raised an army and invaded England.
 Edward the Confessor was forced to restore the family to their titles and possessions because he could not match their force.
 Harold’s elder brother Sweyn went on Crusade and died on the journey.
 The death of Sweyn meant that Harold was now heir to the earldom of Wessex.
 Harold became Earl of Wessex following the death of his father in 1053 and was supportive of King Edward the Confessor.

 Journey to Normandy

 In 1064 Harold made a journey across the Channel.
-Harold was shipwrecked off the coast of Ponthieu after his ship was blown off course and he was brought before William of Normandy.
+He was shipwrecked off the coast of Ponthieu when his ship was blown off course and he was brought before William of Normandy.
 Some sources indicate that he was held under house arrest, but it may have been that his ship needed repairs, or he may have remained in Normandy to negotiate release of his brother and nephew.
 Indeed, it may have been that this was the reason for the journey.

 King of England

-In 1066, Harold needed the support of the northern earls if he was to remain king and in March 1066 he married Ealdgyth, the sister of Earl Morcar of Northumbria and Earl Edwin of Mercia.
+In 1066, Harold needed the support of the northern earls if he was to remain king and in March he married Ealdgyth, the sister of Earl Morcar of Northumbria and Earl Edwin of Mercia.
+They had two children.

 The challenge to Harold’s rule came in the Autumn of 1066.
 First to invade was Harald Hardrada of Norway who landed at the Humber estuary.
 Harold immediately raised an army and defeated the Viking army at the Battle of Stamford Bridge on 25th September.

 The Anglo-Saxons took a defensive stance holding a shield wall, while the Normans made cavalry and infantry attacks.
-The battle lasted all day but in the late afternoon Harold was killed.
+The battle lasted all day but in the late afternoon King Harold II was killed.
 The traditional story that he was killed by an arrow in his eye is now thought to be false, it is more likely that an arrow struck him near his eye and while reeling from the shock, he was cut down.

 First published 2017; updated and re-published Aug 09 2020 @ 12:45 am – Updated –

 Heather Y Wheeler.
-(2017 – 2020).
-King Harold II Godwinson 1022-1066 .
+(2017 – 2022).
+King Harold Godwinson Family Tree 1022-1066 .
 Available: https://www.treesofblue.com/king-harold-ii-godwinson-1022-1066.
-Last accessed September 21st, 2020
+Last accessed November 8th, 2023